-The Aftercare Options Form will let me know the way you would like to have your pet's body handled after the euthanasia.
+The Aftercare Options Form will let us know the way you would like to have your pet's body handled after the euthanasia.
 Please see our section on Aftercare for full details on the aftercare process.

 The Pet Euthanasia Consent Form is a mandatory document with your signature that will give me permission to euthanize your pet.

 In the Pre-Euthanasia Options Form, you will have a chance to think about how you would like the procedure to be done.
 This form is optional and helps getting you prepared so that you can plan for the procedure.
 It will let us know if you would like to be present, any special requests, etc...
 If you change your mind at the last minute on any of these pre-euthanasia options, it is completely fine and you just need to let the doctor know.

 - If your pet has passed away naturally at home and you are using our Aftercare service only (pick up and cremation), please fill out this form: Aftercare Only form.pdf.
 You will also need the Aftercare Arrangement Form above, as well as the Return of Ashes form and Paw Print form if applicable.
 See our section on Aftercare.